-Rossoblu is a big-deal restaurant, and that’s apparent the moment you walk in.
-Yes, this Italian spot’s massive industrial dining room, all-gold bar, and floor-to-ceiling wall mural are all visually impressive.
-But Rossoblu’s atmosphere goes beyond aesthetic—it’s warm and welcoming and feels like you’re dining in a wealthy Italian family’s Roman loft.
-This place is certainly high-end, but nothing feels stuffy or predictable.
-The waitstaff is energetic and knowledgeable, the wine list is surprisingly affordable, and when it comes to the food, you can have any type of meal you want.
+Rossoblu is a big-deal restaurant and that’s apparent the moment you walk in.
+Yes, this Italian spot’s massive industrial dining room, all-gold bar, and floor-to-ceiling mural are all visually impressive.
+But Rossoblu pulls you in with more than just the aesthetic—it’s warm and welcoming, and feels like you’re dining in a wealthy Italian family’s Roman loft.
+There’s always a celebration happening, and photos of someone’s grandma (whose, we still don’t know) sit proudly on the bar.
+This place is certainly high-end, but nothing feels stuffy or predictable: the waitstaff is energetic and knowledgeable, the wine list is surprisingly affordable, and when it comes to the food, you can have any type of meal you want.

-We like this even more than the Tagliatelle.
-The pasta is sitting in a bed of ricotta and topped with sausage ragu and broccoli.
-You’re going to be thinking about this pasta in the morning
+A pile of pasta sits on a bed of ricotta and is topped with sausage ragu and broccoli.
+You’re going to be thinking about this one in the morning.

 Don’t leave Rossoblu without ordering this.
 Housemade sausage and a belly-on pork chop that could feed a family of four.
 Or you for an entire week in your bed.

 You definitely don’t have room for this, but we don’t care.
 Cacao cake, strawberry torta, and maple hazelnuts sprinkled on top.
 Even if you manage one bite and then collapse, it’ll be worth it.